-Prerequisite: NERS 484 or graduate status.
+Advised Prerequisite: NERS 484 or Graduate Status or Permission of Instructor.
 (3 credits) Determination of radiation doses due to internal deposition of radioactive materials in the human body.
 Intake and deposition models of radioactive materials via inhalation or oral ingestion with particular emphasis on internationally accepted models for lungs, GI tract and bone.
 Concepts of Annual Limit of Intake to meet risk based standards.
 Derive Air Concentrations, submersion exposure, retention models and bioassay principles for determining intake and retention of radionuclides.